redis-applied-ai/redis-query-benchmarker/README.md

 That's it!
 You now have a fully functional benchmark tool with detailed performance metrics.

+> **💡 Performance Tip**: For better performance with many workers, add `--pre-warm 16` to pre-create connections and reduce first-query latency.

 ## Features

 - 🚀 **High-performance concurrent benchmarking** with configurable workers